 Roger Lascelles has been buying and selling clocks for over 35 years.
 His huge collection consists of around 500 vintage and antique clocks, many of which have been restored with the help of skilled craftsmen.

 The clock pictured was either made for or by IBM in the 1950s.
-Originally a slave clock, powered electrically, it has been converted to quartz for perfect time-keeping.
+Originally an electrically powered slave clock (a clock that depends on another for accuracy), it has been converted to quartz for perfect time-keeping.